-A. The three most pressing projects to be addressed in the next decade are:
+- A. The three most pressing projects to be addressed in the next decade are: - i.

-- i.
 All disciplines-but especially the Humanities and Social Sciences-need more 30-50 seat classrooms that allow for multiple teaching approaches and the fulsome use of educational technology.
-For example, space in Leighton Hall might be renovated into classrooms.11 - ii.
+For example, space in Leighton Hall might be renovated into classrooms.13 - ii.
 We must make necessary investments in facilities so that Carleton maintains its historic leadership in undergraduate physical and biological science education.
 We must still determine the correct mix of renovating extant spaces and/or new construction through a focused planning process, but we need modern, interactive teaching space, space for undergraduate and faculty research, and appropriate faculty offices and infrastructure (e.g., storage and utilities).
-The overarching goal-consistent with our recent campus-based curricular innovations and the vision of the Science and Math Steering Board-must be the development of shared spaces that explicit drive forward interdisciplinary and cross-departmental teaching and research.
+The overarching goal-consistent with our recent campus-based curricular innovations and the vision of the Science and Math Steering Board-must be the development of shared spaces that explicit drive forward interdisciplinary and cross-departmental teaching and research. - iii.

-11 Full utilization of all current teaching periods (and perhaps adding earlier or later periods) might reduce the need for additional classrooms.

-- iii.
 Consistent with numerous prior studies that have addressed the chronic problems and shortcomings of the Music and Drama complex, we need to demolish that structure and meet the music teaching and performance needs of our academic and co-curricular programs by building new classroom and rehearsal spaces, practice rooms, appropriate storage space, and a smaller recital hall.
+Further study will be needed as part of Facilities Master Planning on how best-and over what time frame-to meet campus needs for events requiring large (400-plus seat) venues.

+13 Full utilization of all current teaching periods (and perhaps adding earlier or later periods) might reduce the need for additional classrooms.

-Further study will be needed as part of Facilities Master Planning on how best-and over what time frame-to meet campus needs for events requiring large (400-plus seat) venues. - B. Other priority-but less pressing-physical plant needs that we should address are: - i.
-Renovate and restore Scoville Hall for a highly visible and important purpose; - ii.
-Consistent with the recommendations of the 2007 Residential Life Strategic Housing Master Plan12, build more townhomes to accommodate student interest in more independent living and board options; - iii.
+- B. Other priority-but less pressing-physical plant needs that we should address are: - i.
+Renovate and restore Scoville Hall for a high-profile purpose; - ii.
+Consistent with the recommendations of the 2007 Residential Life Strategic Housing Master Plan14, build more townhomes to accommodate student interest in more independent living and board options15; - iii.
 Centralize academic support functions in Gould Library and expand research and teaching space in Special Collections and Archives; and - iv.
-Reconfigure and make the best possible use of spaces within Sayles-Hill as our Campus Center.13 - C. The College must also make meaningful headway in addressing its considerable backlog of deferred maintenance projects.
+Reconfigure and make the best possible use of spaces within Sayles-Hill as our Campus Center.16 - C. The College must also make meaningful headway in addressing its considerable backlog of deferred maintenance projects.